Grindlay family: Origins

-The family are reputed to be descended from the Anglo-Saxon thegns, Hereweald (Harold) and Æðel (Æthel or Athel) Grēneleāh or Gryndeleā (c.850), transliterated as Greenlee or Greenley, of northern Northumbria.
+The family are reputed to be descended from the Anglo-Saxon thegns, Hereweald (Harold) and Æðel (Æthel or Adel) of Grēneleāh or Gryndeleā (c.850), transliterated as Greenlee or Greenley, of northern Northumbria.
 The surname is of territorial origin and historically attributed to either the ancient village of Grinnla, now Greenlaw in the Scottish Borders, or the medieval hamlet of Greenley near Haltwhistle in Northumberland, both formerly of the Kingdom of Northumbria.

-According to records gathered by James Watt Jr. of Aston Hall in Birmingham, the brothers were awarded the demesne of Balsal Chase or Bordeshale, now Balsall Heath, in Warwickshire and its manors by King Alfred the Great for "heroic gallantry" during the Norfolk Campaign against the Danes.
+According to records gathered by James Watt Jr. of Aston Hall in Birmingham and attested by John Thorpe of Duddeston Manor, the brothers were awarded the demesne of "Balsal Chase" recorded as Bordeshale or Bordeslea, now Balsall Heath and Bordesley, in Warwickshire and its manors by King Alfred the Great for "heroic gallantry" during the Norfolk Campaign against the Danes.
 Control of these lands and the surrounding region in northern Warwickshire, the then Kingdom of Mercia, established the family in the Midland counties in addition to the North of England and the Scottish Lowlands.
 Their kin who remained in the north, are considered to have largely become part of the wider lowland clanship of Home and Wedderburn."Of an ancient family "thorough Anglo Saxon" named Greenlee, called in the Midland Counties of England "The Greenlees"...two knights of this family...were gifted by King Alfred to a demesne in the County of Warwick...where this branch lived in opulence and high respect" – Archives of Aston Hall, WarwickshireSome modern historians trace the surname to a small cluster of settlements in the English Midlands, namely Grindley in Staffordshire, Grindley Brook and Tushingham cum Grindley on the Shropshire and Cheshire border, and Little Gringley in Nottinghamshire.
-Professor Patrick Hanks, instead suggests the family took their name from their lands in central England, where by the mid 11th century, the Warwickshire line of the family held territories across the county, centred around Bordeshale Manor, over which they held lordship into the Late Middle Ages as the resident Lords of Bordeshale.
+Professor Patrick Hanks, instead suggests the family took their name from their lands in central England, where by the mid 11th century, the Warwickshire line of the family held territories across the county, centred around Bordeshale Manor, over which they held lordship into the Late Middle Ages as the resident Lords of Bordeshale (see Bordesley Hall).

-After the Norman Conquest, the family became vassals of Ansculf de Picquigny, when he was granted numerous manors across the English Midlands by William the Conqueror, the caput of which was Dudley Castle.
-Although some of the lands awarded to de Picquigny included areas held by the family prior to 1066, they continued as manorial lords of their ancestral estates, holding them in fief or knight's fee in return for homage and fealty to de Picquigny as tenant-in-chief.
-This arrangement is evident in the medieval Book of Fees, which records the family paying scutage for their "old feffment" held on behalf of Roger de Somery, the feudal baron of Dudley and descendant of de Picquigny.
+After the Norman Conquest, the family became vassals of Ansculf de Picquigny, and Robert de Beaumont, when they were granted numerous manors across the English Midlands by William the Conqueror.
+Although some of the lands awarded included areas held by the family prior to 1066, they continued as manorial lords of many of their ancestral estates, holding them in fief or knight's fee in return for homage and fealty to their Norman overlords as tenants-in-chief.
+This arrangement is evident in the Domesday Book, which shows the family continuing to hold lands after 1086, primarily throughout the Coleshill Hundred of Warwickshire, and the medieval Book of Fees, which records the family paying scutage for their "old feffment" held on behalf of Roger de Somery, the feudal baron of Dudley and descendant of de Picquigny.